kubernetes/kubernetes/docs/admin/namespaces/README.md

 At this point, it should be clear that the resources users create in one namespace are hidden from the other namespace.

-As the policy support in Kubernetes evolves, we will extend this scenario to show how you can provide different authorization rules for each namespace.
+As the policy support in Kubernetes evolves, we will extend this scenario to show how you can provide different authorization rules for each namespace.<!-- TAG IS_VERSIONED -->

 <!-- BEGIN MUNGE: GENERATED_ANALYTICS -->